min69u/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## How do hens stay fit?
+They always egg-cercise!